What do you think of our new website? Please let us know via our online form.

 Treasury Notes are a short-term discount security redeemable at face value on maturity.
-As such this security provides the purchaser with a single payment on maturity.
 Terms are generally less than six months.
-Treasury Notes are issued to assist with the Australian government’s within-year financing task.
+Treasury Notes are issued to assist with the Australian government's within-year financing task.

 Treasury Notes are traded on a yield to maturity basis with the price per $100 face value calculated using the following pricing formula: